During the lease term in City of Falls Church

 - Make repairs or improvements,

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental property.
-However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental home.
+However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to harass tenants in City of Falls Church.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a free archive for property owners in City of Falls Church
+a handy archive for rental investors in City of Falls Church

-- Before you lease out your investment in City of Falls Church
+- Before you rent out your rental in City of Falls Church

 - Collections and evictions